Mark Goodwin (Chair)

 More specifically the charity aims to:

 The Board of Governors is responsible for the overall direction of the school but plays no part in its day to day running which is left entirely to the Headmaster and his staff.
-However governors maintain close contact with the school, particularly with the Headmaster and the Bursar making themselves available for consultation, should the need arise.
+However governors maintain close contact with the school, particularly with the Headmaster and the School Business Manager making themselves available for consultation, should the need arise.
 Full Governors meetings are held at the school once a month and various sub-committees are elected to deal with specific areas such as finance, marketing, health and safety and facilities management.

 School governors (unpaid voluntary servants) have long played a part in schools in England and Wales.
 This system of management does not normally operate in Europe and reflects the school system of decentralisation.